adnangazi/school/university/bachelor/second-year/first-semester/programmazione-ad-oggetti/GoFlex/README.md

 # GoFlex
 GoFlex is a fitness desktop application to track workouts uniquely yours, creating, running, and monitoring your exercises!
 Working out is amusing, easy, and satisfying thanks to GoFlex!
 Start right now and enjoy a completely new era of working out!

-GoFlex is a bachelor second-year of the University of Padua project for the Object-Oriented Programming Course.
+GoFlex is a bachelor second-year of the University of Padua project for the Object-Oriented Programming course.

 ## Appendix
 - Screenshots